telatin/lotus-tutorial/diet/README.md

 A common tool to perform this analysis is [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/), that produces a full report for generic NGS output (mainly whole genome sequencing).
 For amplicons a lot of sections will not be very useful (e.g. overrepresented *k*-mers are totally expected!).

-The beginning of the report will include the total number of sequences.
-For this tutorial we subsampled approximately 5k reads for each sample.

-This is the QC profile for the first pair (_R1) of a sample of the dataset:
-{{ :r1.png?direct&400 |}}

-An this is it's companion pair (_R2):
-{{ :r2.png?direct&400 |}}